Ari-Smith-Research/Ari-Smith-Research.github.io/upcoming.md

   <a href="../catalog-of-works"><asub>Catalog of Scores</asub></a>
 </div>

 April 8th.
-Arts and Literature Laboratory (Madison), with Luke Leavitt and the Levitations
+Arts + Literature Laboratory (Madison), with Luke Leavitt and the Levitations

 April 20th.
 The Rigby (Madison), with Luke Leavitt and the Levitations